guilleferrioldev/software-engineer-skills/README.md

 - **References**: They are aliases or nicknames of an object in memory.
 It is used to access an object without making a copy of that object.
 Instead of holding the value of the object directly, a reference simply "points" to the original object in memory.

+- **Narrowing**: It is a term used in the context of data type conversion.
+It refers to the conversion from a larger data type to a smaller one, which may result in loss of information or precision.
+In many programming languages, when we convert a larger data type (such as a long integer) to a smaller one (such as a short integer), there is a possibility that some of the information will be "narrowed" during the conversion, which can result in a loss of precision.

+- **Type Guard**: is a feature in programming languages ​​that allows you to refine the type of a variable within a block of code if certain conditions are met.
+This is useful when you are working with union types (type unions) or generic types.
+You can use a type guard to check if a variable is of a certain type and then make use of that type information safely.

 ---
 ### 3- Object Oriented Programming